emilysaint/MTE-140/Lecture_Notes/README_L7.md

 `void remove(int position)`
 1. check special cases: position zero, first, last
 2. removes data from the list at a given pos and decs size by 1
-3. <mark> aft inserting the val, all of exisiting data aft postion is moved towards the list front by one
+3. this is with regular lists: aft inserting the val, all of exisiting data aft postion is moved towards the list front by one
-4. <mark> alternatively, use a ptr to a Node as input, Node should not previously belong to list
+4. only using linked lists: <mark> alternatively, use a ptr to a Node as input, Node should not previously belong to list

 <br>